evacaribbean/Blog/README.md

 <br>

 First.
-Any class “implements” from an interface.
+Any class can “implements” from an interface.
 But a subclass“extends” (inherits) from an abstract class or a superclass (as well as “implements”).

 <br>